FlashMem: Distilling Intrinsic Latent Memory via Computation Reuse: Introduction

 However, a structural inefficiency persists in state-of-the-art latent memory paradigms due to \textit{architectural segregation} and \textit{computational redundancy}.
 Prevalent methods typically synthesize memory via parameter-divergent auxiliary modules—whether independent encoders~\cite{wu2025towards, yu2025vismem} or specialized adapters~\cite{zhang2025memgen}—that are detached from the primary reasoning backbone.
 This bifurcation prevents the direct reuse of the backbone's cached Key-Value (KV) states, compelling the system to maintain disjoint memory buffers and perform duplicate forward passes for context re-encoding.
 Furthermore, relying on iterative optimization~\cite{li2025seek} or full-scale autoregressive decoding for memory generation inevitably interrupts the continuous flow of thought, introducing substantial inference latency.
 We argue that an efficient memory mechanism should instead be \textit{intrinsic}—harvesting memory directly from the agent's existing computational flow to bypass redundant re-parameterization.

 Realizing this vision, we propose \textbf{FlashMem}, a framework that distills latent memory directly from the agent's transient reasoning states via computation reuse.
-Leveraging the property that LLM internal representations uniquely encode input trajectories~\cite{nikolaou2025language}, FlashMem treats the last hidden state as a sufficient statistic for the interaction history.
+Motivated by prior analyses suggesting that LLM final-layer representations retain rich trajectory information~\cite{nikolaou2025language}, FlashMem uses the last hidden state as a compact summary of the interaction history and as the seed for memory synthesis.
 This allows us to employ a \textbf{Shared-KV Consolidator} that synthesizes memory by attending directly to the backbone's frozen cache, effectively treating the reasoning process itself as the definitive source of memory without structural segregation.
 Complementing this, to align memory generation with real-time epistemic needs, we introduce a parameter-free \textbf{Cognitive Monitor}.
 Grounded in the correlation between attention entropy and model uncertainty~\cite{kuhn2023semantic, farquhar2024detecting}, this mechanism triggers consolidation exclusively when the agent exhibits high internal confusion.

 Our contributions are summarized as follows: \begin{itemize} \item We propose \textbf{FlashMem}, a lightweight framework designed to distill intrinsic memory via \textit{computation reuse}.
 Unlike segregated architectures that require heavy re-encoding, FlashMem directly harvests the backbone's transient reasoning states, offering a high-efficiency solution for long-horizon agents without architectural decoupling.